Remember that cringe-inducing news story about the woman who had 27 contact lenses stuck in one eye?

 6. See your eye doctor as recommended.
 It’ll probably be once a year.
 First, it’s important to get your eyes checked to make sure that your prescription hasn’t changed and that you’re seeing as clearly as possible.
 But more important, contact lens wearers need to confirm that their eyes are healthy and that the contacts aren’t causing long-term problems such as corneal neovascularization, when new blood vessels grow into the cornea, potentially threatening sight.

 Got something in your eye or suspect the redness you see is pink eye?
-Go to the Baptist Health Urgent Care or Baptist Health Express Care nearest you.
+Go to the Baptist Health Urgent Care nearest you.